-Make Direct Mail part of your multi-channel approach for cut-through and engagement
+Why use Direct Mail as part of your multi-channel charity fundraising strategy?

 Direct Mail: harnessing the prevailing power of print